This is an example TSM node configuration file.

 #

-# If packet based communication is used (e.g. MPCAMQPServer) then any player can be configured
+# If packet-based communication is used (e.g. everything except MPCTCPServer), then any player can be configured here

-# here with a static key.
-Other players can participate in an MPC protocol, but their public
+# with a static key and address.
+Other players can participate in an MPC protocol, but their public key and address must

-# key must be provided when the MPC operation is started.
+# be provided when the MPC operation is started.

 [Players.1]